 Alabama is one of the most food insecure states in the country.
-And, in today’s struggling economy, hunger is hitting significantly more people who previously would not have needed to look for emergency help.
-GBM’s Emergency Food Assistance Program services families and individuals who are working, have had their wages stolen, have had work hours reduced, faced layoffs and/or lost their homes.
-The Program also services a significant number of senior citizens who often must make the difficult choice between two necessities – food and medicine – while others find themselves in the precarious position of taking care of their grandchildren.
+The COVID-19 pandemic and resulting job losses have worsened this situation for many Alabamians.
+GBM’s Emergency Food Assistance Program serves families and individuals who are working, have had their wages stolen, have had work hours reduced, faced layoffs and/or lost their homes.
+The program also serves a significant number of senior citizens who often must make the difficult choice between two necessities – food and medicine – while others find themselves in the precarious position of taking care of their grandchildren.

 It Takes a Village

 The Emergency Food Assistance Program could not operate without a “village” of dedicated volunteers and staff.
-Every Friday is “food day” at GBM.
 Our staff and volunteers are the heart, soul and face of the Program.
 They also oversee the day-to-day upkeep of the Food Pantry, as well as the pick-up, receipt and sorting of all food donations.
-They clean and set-up the waiting area and make sure that over 100 bags of groceries, plus meats and fresh vegetables are packaged and ready to be distributed.
-They greet the long line of families and individuals in need already waiting outside the doors, circulate the sign-in sheet, pass out paperwork, check client eligibility and distribute the food items.
-Additionally, they meet with each client individually, listen to their stories, speak with them about their issues and concerns, offer resources and build relationships.
+Every third Friday is “food day” at GBM, when we distribute over 100 bags of groceries, as well as fresh vegetables and fruit.
+We have adapted food distribution during the pandemic to allow for minimized contact.
+Staff and volunteers direct cars into an outside parking lot, where we can place groceries directly into clients’ car trunks.